openjdk/guide/src/index.md

 A _reviewed-by_ line is required.
 Reviewers must have the ability to deal with any adverse consequences of the change, and so must themselves be authors.
 They are therefore identified by their OpenJDK usernames rather than full e-mail addresses.

 The _contributed-by_ line is optional.
 If present, it's a list of comma-separated email addresses.
-It should be included only when the author or authors of the change don't have commit rights to the target repository and thus would not otherwise receive acknowledgment.
+It should be included only when the author of the change doesn't have commit rights to the target repository and thus would not otherwise receive acknowledgment, or when there are multiple authors.

 There will be exceptions for merge changesets, tag changesets, etc.